-Books for grade 5 – this list of recommended reading books for grade 5 has been curated and compiled by teachers and librarians to appeal to elementary school children in the 5th Grade, aged 10-11.
+Books for grade 5.
+This list of recommended reading books for grade 5 has been curated and compiled by teachers and librarians to appeal to elementary school children in the 5th grade, aged 10-11.
 There is a range of exciting and thought-provoking books to suit all abilities, including easy readers and more advanced texts.
 This list of 5th grade reading recommendations contains titles by Erin Entrada Kelly, Jason Reynolds, Kate Messner, James Patterson, Madeleine L’Engle, Tod Olson, Christine Day, R.J Palacio, E.B.
-White.
+White, and more.

 Books for Grade 5 – our recommendations